Severe Weather Statement issued for Manitowoc by NWS - NewsBreak

 Severe Weather Statement issued for Manitowoc by NWS

-Effective: 2021-09-07 10:10:00 CDT Expires: 2021-09-07 11:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Effective: 2021-09-07 09:22:00 CDT Expires: 2021-09-07 09:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Manitowoc A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1100 AM CDT FOR SOUTHWESTERN MANITOWOC COUNTY At 1041 AM CDT, a severe thunderstorm was located near Cleveland, or 9 miles south of Manitowoc, moving east at 55 mph.
-HAZARD...Quarter size hail.
+Target Area: Manitowoc A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 AM CDT FOR SOUTH CENTRAL BROWN...NORTHERN CALUMET...NORTHEASTERN WINNEBAGO...SOUTHEASTERN OUTAGAMIE AND NORTHERN MANITOWOC COUNTIES At 927 AM CDT, a severe thunderstorm was located near Brillion, or 17 miles east of Appleton, moving east at 55 mph.
+Another storm was west of Menasha moving east at 55 mph capable of producing 1 inch hail.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected.
-Locations impacted include Manitowoc, Cleveland, Valders, St. Nazianz, Camp Rokilio Scout Camp, Kiel, Newton, Spring Valley, Clover and Louis Corners.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Two Creeks.
+HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0